mdabrowski1990/uds/docs/source/pages/knowledge_base/service.rst

 |                                              |             |                     | 0xFF: all snapshot records           |         |
 +----------------------------------------------+-------------+---------------------+--------------------------------------+---------+

-.. note:: A client can request a single concrete snapshot record (*DTCSnapshotRecordNumber* = 0x01–0xFE).
+.. note:: *DTCSnapshotRecordNumber* (0x01–0xFE) selects a single snapshot record.
-  If *DTCSnapshotRecordNumber* = 0xFF, all available snapshot records for that DTC are returned in ascending order.
+  If equal to 0xFF, all available snapshot records for the DTC are returned.

 reportDTCStoredDataByRecordNumber (0x05)
 ''''''''''''''''''''''''''''''''''''''''
-This sub-function lets a client request DTCStoredData for a given DTCStoredDataRecordNumber.
+This sub-function can be used by the client to request stored data for a specific record (*DTCStoredDataRecordNumber*).

 +----------------------------------------------+-------------+-------------+--------------------------------------+---------+
 | Name                                         | Bit Length  | Value       | Description                          | Present |